luutn2002/grad-obf-snn/README.md

 ### Step 2: Usage

-To ensure reproducibility, remember to use static random seed:
+To ensure reproducibility, remember to use static random seed on modification:
 ```python
 import torch
 import numpy as np